jknoll18/csce274/csce274/README.txt

 safe : def safe(self):  ##the safe function sets the robot to the state safe

 drive command : def drive(self,velocity,radius): ## drive function

-main.py
+Pentagon Drive command : def penta(self) : this allows the robot to move in a pentagon formation main.py

 instructions for connecting to robot